sfarb2/bikesharing/README.md

-# Bike Sharing in Des Moines
+# Bikeshare in Des Moines

 ## Overview of Project